patrickbucher/daily-frontend-grind-q4-2024/diary.md

 I finished summarizing chapter 2.
 For the next two chapters, which are about JavaScript, I shall follow a more pragmatic approach to summarizing it.

+I decided to focus on the first two parts of the book, omitting part 3 about standalone, Angular, and React applications.
+This leaves me with 13 chapters or 361 pages.
+There are 27 days left in November, so I need to work through and summarize 13-14 pages every single day.
+I doubt that this is feasible with only one hour per day.
+But I rather go deep than fast, so stretching TypeScript into December might be the better option, but leaves me less time with Angular.

+So for the next couple of days, I'll try to work through 13-14 pages every single day.
+If I can't do this in my assigned morning hour, I need to change my plans.
+Let's see.

 # Day 32 (2024-11-02)

 I continued with chapter 2 and integrated Inquirer.js into the example.
 The rest